 Rosacea is a common, chronic skin condition.
-Typically, it often begins with a tendency to blush or flush more easily than other people.
-It is common to have broken blood vessels (telangiectasias) on your nose, cheeks, forehead and chin.
+Typically, it begins with a tendency to blush or flush more easily than other people.
+It is common to have broken blood vessels (telangiectasias) on your nose, cheeks, forehead, and chin.
 You may also experience small red bumps or pustules due to the inflammatory nature of rosacea.

 What are the different types or categories of rosacea?

-There are 4 main subtypes of the disease: erythematotelangiectatic, papulopustular, phymatous, and ocular rosacea.
+There are four main subtypes of the disease: erythematotelangiectatic, papulopustular, phymatous, and ocular rosacea.

-- Erythematotelangiectati c rosacea – Presents with persistent redness of the central portion of the face with intermittent flushing.
-Broken blood vessels can also be noticed, and stinging or burning sensations on the skin can also be felt.
-This is the most common subtype.
+- Erythematotelangiectatic rosacea – This is the most common subtype of rosacea.
+It presents with persistent redness of the central portion of the face with intermittent flushing.
+Broken blood vessels can also be noticed.
+A stinging or burning sensation on the skin can also be felt.

-- Papulopustular rosacea – Acne-like bumps along with redness and swelling of the central face.
+- Papulopustular rosacea – This subtype of rosacea causes acne-like bumps along with redness and swelling of the central face.

-- Phymatous rosacea – Thickening of the skin resulting in an enlarged, cobblestoned appearance of the nose (rhinophyma).
+- Phymatous rosacea – This subtype of rosacea causes thickening of the skin.
+It results in an enlarged, cobblestoned appearance of the nose (rhinophyma).

 What causes rosacea?

-The cause of rosacea is poorly understood, however, there are certain triggers that aggravate rosacea and should be avoided (eg, hot beverages, spicy foods, alcohol, and exposure to extreme temperatures – sun, cold or wind).
+The cause of rosacea is poorly understood.
+However, there are certain triggers that aggravate rosacea.
+It is advisable to avoid hot beverages, spicy foods, alcohol, and exposure to extreme temperatures – sun, cold or wind.
 Appropriate use of broad-spectrum sunscreens and sun avoidance are also very important to prevent flare-ups.

 How can rosacea be treated?